 Lastly, the Company also engages with third parties to assist with its cybersecurity risk management.
+These third parties perform a number of services, including managed detection and response services for information technology endpoints, anti-virus monitoring, penetration testing, and other miscellaneous cybersecurity programs and services.
+The Company maintains specific policies and practices governing our third-party security risks, including our third-party assessment process.
+Under the Company's third-party assessment process, we gather information from certain third parties who contract with us and share or receive data, or have access to or integrate with our systems, in order to help us assess potential risks associated with their security controls.
+The Company requires each third-party service provider to certify that it has the ability to implement and maintain appropriate security measures, consistent with all applicable laws, to implement and maintain reasonable security measures in connection with their work with us, and to promptly report any suspected breach of its security measures that may affect us.
 The Company is audited at a high level by its external auditor that performs certain baseline security controls and tests, which are required for SOX certification.
-The Company also aims to model its security processes around the NIST and COBIT frameworks and the International Organization Standardization 27001, Information Security Management System requirements, prescribing to annual cybersecurity risk assessments, internal and external penetration tests, real-time vulnerability assessments and network and endpoint scanning and monitoring.
-The Company is always looking to improve its IT risk management process, and it is now in the process of defining and implementing an improved holistic cyber security program.
-Once completed, the Company will engage third-party auditors to perform broader security specific audits of the improved program.
+The Company also aims to model its security processes around the NIST and COBIT frameworks and the International Organization Standardization 27001, Information Security Management System requirements, prescribing to annual cybersecurity risk assessments, internal and external penetration tests, realtime vulnerability assessments and network and endpoint scanning and monitoring.
+The Company is always looking to improve its IT risk management process.